Assessing and monitoring progress

 The Commission's forward work program has been developed to deliver on our core functions, including our obligations under other Acts and referrals.
 Through our range of program projects, we will continue our strong, transparent and public reporting on water reform progress.

-The program also includes the Triennial Assessment and our Murray–Darling Basin audit.
-Some projects will produce public reports; others will contribute to our Triennial Assessment and provide strategic guidance.
+The program also includes the triennial National Water Reform Assessment and our Murray–Darling Basin audit.
+Some projects will produce public reports; others will contribute to our triennial assessment and provide strategic guidance.